New Student Advisement & Course Registration

 - You should immediately inform the Admissions Office of your desire to change majors (assuming you have not yet started school at SUNY Plattsburgh).
 Once you change your major, you should also contact the chairperson of your new department in order to ensure you are dropped from introductory courses in your old major and registered for those in your new major.

-- Note: Certain majors are "closed," meaning that they are full and no longer admitting new majors.
-Other majors require certain HS pre-requisites.
+- Note: Certain majors are “closed,” meaning that they are full and no longer admitting new majors.
+Other majors have certain entrance requirements.
 Consult with the Admissions Office for up-to-date information about open and closed majors.

-You Sent Me My Schedule and There are Some Things I'd Like to Change.
+You Sent My Schedule to Me in August.
+There are Some Things I’d Like to Change.
 Is That Possible?

-- If there is a course that you absolutely do not wish to take, you may drop it and register for another available course.
+- If there is a course that you absolutely do not wish to take, you may use Banner online registration on your own to drop it and register for another available course...

-- However, it is not advisable to disturb your schedule by modifying it too much - unless absolutely necessary.
+- However, it is not advisable to disturb your schedule by modifying it too much — unless absolutely necessary — especially if your department has pre-registered courses that help to keep you in sequence for your major.

 Does Course Selection and Registration Always Follow This Process?